Las Vegas, NV HVAC Training Schools & Certifications

 The desert climate of Las Vegas is one of the many reasons that heating, ventilation, air conditioning, and refrigeration (HVAC/R or HVAC) workers choose to pursue a career within city limits.
 HVAC professionals in Sin City can take advantage of the many benefits offered by local organizations that support the industry.

 For example, the Plumbing, Heating, Cooling Contractors (PHCC) of Nevada is based in Henderson, 15 miles southeast of the city.
-The organization provides a wide array of services for HVAC technicians, including apprenticeship opportunities, networking events, membership meetings throughout the calendar year, newsletters, discounts for members of the organization, political representation for industry professionals, and several other benefits.
+The organization provides a wide array of services for HVAC technicians, including apprenticeship opportunities, networking events, membership meetings throughout the year, newsletters, member discounts, political representation for industry professionals, and other benefits.

 What types of tasks does an HVAC worker perform?
 While individual responsibilities may vary, HVAC professionals in Las Vegas are generally tasked with the following duties: